aiven/devportal/docs/tools/terraform/get-started.rst

   Apply complete!
 Resources: 1 added, 0 changed, 0 destroyed.

-You can also see the Redis service in the `Aiven Console <https://console.aiven.io>`_.
+You can also see the new Redis service in the `Aiven Console <https://console.aiven.io>`_.

 Clean up
 ''''''''